 I’ve made kimchi, sourdough and sauerkraut a bunch of times (nerd alert!
 I even gave a sauerkraut making demo to a bunch of students at the culinary school I attended with one of those wrap-around-the-head-mics), but I wanted to try something a bit different.
 I love having a batch of cashew cream on hand for savoury applications.
 I started thinking about making it into yogurt… and then making the homemade cashew yogurt into labneh–that amazing drained yogurt that is so thick, tart and perfect in the corner of a mezze plate.

-The rest of this winter salad is a breeze to scheme up.
-I roasted some pretty heirloom carrots in za’atar, that pungent, sharp and warm middle eastern spice blend (although it is based in the cultivation of dried and powdered za’atar bushes that grow wild in mountainous regions of the middle east), tossed them with some frisée for a whisper of bitterness, and a light blood orange and olive oil dressing, Some creamy avocado and a scoop of the cashew labneh complete the plate.
+The rest of this winter-y roasted carrot salad is a breeze to scheme up.
+I fixed up some pretty heirloom carrots in za’atar, that warm middle eastern spice blend (although it is based in the cultivation of dried and powdered za’atar bushes that grow wild in mountainous regions of the middle east), tossed them with some frisée for a whisper of bitterness, and a light blood orange and olive oil dressing, Some creamy avocado and a scoop of the cashew labneh complete the plate.
 This salad = pure wildin’ out.
 Go crazy with it, friends :)

 za’atar roasted carrot salad with frisée, blood orange dressing + vegan cashew labneh